benjistealth/react_dev_portfolio/README.md

 ## Installation

- - NA - Please take a look at the deployed application on Gihub Pages here -
+ - NA - Please take a look and click around the deployed application on Gihub Pages here -

 ## Usage

-- Please take a look at the deployed application on Gihub Pages here -
+- Please take a look and click around the deployed application on Gihub Pages here -

 ## Contribute